 “Tomorrow is the first blank page of a 365 page book.
 Write a good one.” - Brad Paisley

-are fascinated by the passage of time, which seems magical to them.
+Children are fascinated by the passage of time, which seems magical to them.
 They LOVE the idea of a new year, a fresh start, a celebration of life.
+And

-Unfortunately, in the United States, New Years is not really a family holiday.
+Unfortunately, in the United States, New Years isn't usually a family holiday.
 Too often it's an adults-only event, more focused on alcohol

-But every family deserves the regular opportunity to pause and consider their life.
+kind of new year -- a family celebration, where we pause and consider our lives.
 Why not celebrate the new year in a more meaningful way?

 Try these simple, inspiring ideas to give your kids both roots and wings as they head into the new year.

 1. Say goodbye to 2020 with love and appreciation.

 It was a hard year, but even in hard times there is so much to be grateful for.
 Go around the table and have each person in the family say what their favorite